Stress medications are varied, each addressing different aspects of stress symptoms. Commonly prescribed types include:

 Serious, life-threatening side effects can occur if people take BuSpar within 14 days after using an MAO inhibitor (e.g., phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate), which is an older medication that is sometimes prescribed to treat depressive symptoms.
 Grapefruit and grapefruit juice may also interact with BuSpar and lead to potentially dangerous side effects.

 Antidepressant medications derive their family name from their function.
-They are used primarily to treat Major Depression and related conditions.
-However, these medications also have anti-anxiety properties, and in many cases, can also be used to treat symptoms of stress.
-These days, a particular family of antidepressants known as selective serotonin reuptake inhibitors (SSRIs), which includes Paxil, Prozac and Lexapro, are the most commonly prescribed antidepressant medications for this anti-anxiety, anti-stress purpose.
+They treat major depression and related conditions.
+However, these medications also have anti-anxiety properties and, in many cases, can treat symptoms of stress.
+These days, a particular family of antidepressants known as selective serotonin reuptake inhibitors (SSRIs), which includes Paxil and Lexapro, are the most commonly prescribed antidepressant medications for this anti-anxiety, anti-stress purpose.

-SSRI medications are not addictive in the classical sense, but there are negative side effects associated with their use, such as nausea, dizziness, dry mouth, sleep disturbances and a wide range of sexual arousal and climax problems.
-For more information about SSRI medications, please consult this article in our Major Depression topic center.
+SSRI medications are not addictive in the classical sense.
+Still, there are negative side effects associated with their use, such as nausea, dizziness, dry mouth, sleep disturbances, and a wide range of sexual arousal and climax problems.
+For more information about SSRI medications, please consult this article in our major depression topic center.

-Beta blockers are medications that are typically used to control high blood pressure and treat certain heart problems.
+Beta blockers are medications that typically control high blood pressure and treat certain heart problems.
 For some people, these medications can decrease stress symptoms.
-Beta-blockers such as Inderal (propranolol) and Tenormin (atenolol) block the action of the neurotransmitter and hormone norepinepherine in the arteries and the heart muscle, causing arteries to widen, slowing the action of the heart, and decreasing the force of contraction.
-The most common negative side effects of beta-blockers are cold hands and feet, tiredness and sleep disturbance (i.e., nightmares).
-Less common side effects of beta blocker use include impotence, dizziness, wheezing, digestive tract problems, skin rashes and dry eyes.
+Beta blockers such as Inderal (propranolol) and Tenormin (atenolol) block the stress hormones epinephrine and norepinephrine from binding to specific receptors in the arteries and the heart muscle.
+This action results in widened arteries, slowed heart rate, and decreased force of contraction.
+The most common negative side effects of beta blockers are cold hands and feet, tiredness, and sleep disturbance (i.e., nightmares).
+Less common side effects of beta blocker use include impotence, dizziness, wheezing, digestive tract problems, skin rashes, and dry eyes.

-Though most of these substances occur naturally (e.g., are harvested from plants rather than created in a laboratory) this does not mean that these substances are harmless!
+Though most of these substances occur naturally (e.g., are harvested from plants rather than created in a laboratory), this does not mean that these substances are harmless.
 In certain doses and certain combinations, such supplements can exacerbate medical conditions and/or interfere with the effectiveness of prescription medications.
-It is always advisable to consult with a physician trained in complementary and alternative medicine before using any of these herbal or nutritional substances in order to find how how these various substances work, as well as their potential side effects.
+It is always advised to consult with a physician trained in complementary and alternative medicine before using any of these herbal or nutritional substances.